WhiteStoneDental/whitestone_IDSP/README.md

 # White Stone : Your Personal Dental Assistant 🦷

-White Stone Care harnesses the power of AI to offer a revolutionary dental analysis experience.
+White Stone harnesses the power of AI to offer a revolutionary dental analysis experience.
 Designed specifically for those who find dental care financially challenging, our app aims to detect and advise on minor dental issues early on.

 ---